medialab/minet/docs/cli.md

                               -i/--input.

 Optional Arguments:
-  --timezone TIMEZONE         Timezone for the date, for example 'Europe/Paris'.
+  --timezone TIMEZONE         Timezone for dates, for example 'Europe/Paris'.
-                              Default to UTC.
+                              Defaults to UTC.
   -s, --select SELECT         Columns of -i/--input CSV file to include in the
                               output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.